TylerTemp/SaintsField/README.md

 *   [Optional] `EColor eColor`: color of the label.
 Default is white.
 *   `string content = null`: the label text to show.
 Starting with `$` to make it an attribute/callback. `null` means using the field's name.
 *   `string space = "this"`: when using on a `Vector3` or `Vector2`, `"this"` means using current object as the space container, null means world space, otherwise use the space from this callback/field value.
-*   `string colorCallback = null`: use a html color if this starts with `#`, otherwise use a callback/field value as the color.
+*   `string color = null`: use a html color if this starts with `#`, otherwise use a callback/field value as the color.

 ```csharp
 using SaintsField;